FOREX-Dollar hits 1-week high vs yen, eyes on jobs data

 LONDON, June 2 (Reuters) - The dollar recovered more ground against the yen on Friday ahead of U.S. jobs data that should, judging by the rhetoric of U.S. central bankers, cement a rise in Federal Reserve interest rates later this month.

-With the mood on global stock markets broadly buoyant, the commodity-price-dependent bloc of currencies led by the Australian and Canadian dollar were 0.1-0.3 percent higher.
+With the mood on the global stock markets broadly buoyant, the commodity bloc of currencies led by the Australian and Canadian dollar were all around 0.2 percent higher.

-Sterling was down 0.2 percent but still looking steadier, almost a cent above this week’s lows against the dollar and half a penny off Wednesday's 2-1/2 month low against the euro.
+Sterling was down 0.2 percent but still looking steadier, around a cent above this week’s lows against the dollar and half a penny off Wednesday's 2-1/2 month low against the euro.

 "The move this morning is in dollar yen," said Niels Christiansen, a strategist with Sweden's Nordea Bank.